We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Sometimes menu items are gluten free but don’t have the official seal of approval from Disney.
 It means a little extra legwork on your part, but it also expands your overall options!

-If you compare the allergy friendly page to the full Outdoor Kitchen menu, you’ll notice that some booth aren’t even listed.
+You’ll notice that some booth menus have a generic, “check directly with cast members at the Outdoor Kitchen for allergy information” type of message.
 That’s because many of the World Showcase based Outdoor Kitchens aren’t controlled by Disney, they are controlled by that particular country’s pavilion.
-That’s why they don’t list ANY allergy friendly options for those booths.
+That’s why they don’t list ANY allergy friendly options for those booths, even if there are gluten free foods.

 So, for any of those booths, you have to do a bit of work if there’s something you suspect you can have.